 Learn more about our guitar teachers:

 M.M.
-Jazz Studies, University of the Arts, Philadelphia (May 2020); B.M.
-Music Composition, Moravian College; Experienced educator, K-12 substitute teacher, & private music instructor focused on improvisation, traditional jazz, and gypsy jazz styles; owner, Keystone Sound Design; freelance composer for museum exhibits, television, & film; inventive guitarist leading several jazz ensembles & performing throughout Eastern PA.
+Jazz Studies, University of the Arts, Philadelphia; B.M.
+Music Composition, Moravian University; Experienced educator, K-12 substitute teacher, & private music instructor focused on improvisation, traditional jazz, and gypsy jazz styles; owner, Keystone Sound Design; freelance composer for museum exhibits, television, & film; inventive guitarist leading several jazz ensembles & performing throughout Eastern PA.
 Learn more.

 How much do guitar lessons cost?